Search Commands

 Default shortcut is Ctrl + H

-Searches the current page for the specified phrase and replaces it with a new phrase.
+Search the current page for the specified phrase and replace each occurance with a new phrase.
 Use standard Regular Expression syntax for advanced searches; substitution parameters can be used to inject regular expression captures.

 This searches line-by-line so it will not find text that spans paragraphs or table cells.
 If the text cursor is currently within a word, that word is shown as the default text to replace in the Find what field.